qoolixiloop/qool-jekyll-loop/README.md

       {% endfor %}
     </ul>
 ```
-Since the content is markdown, you need to run it through the markdownify filter.
-This happens automatically when outputting using {{ content }} in a layout
+> Since the content is markdown, you need to run it through the markdownify filter.
+This happens automatically when outputting using {{ content }} in a layout.

 Change:
 * _data/navigation.yml

 Code:
 ```yml
     -name: Staff
       link: /staff.html
 ```

 Add:
 * _layouts/author.html

 Code:
 ```html